Skip to Content

 • Bobbie is free from palm oil, whereas HiPP formulas contain some palm oil.

-A good strategy to hold on to is looking for a product that would mimic breast milk as closely as possible.
-This will undeniably bring you to products like Bobbie vs HiPP, which both strive to replicate the qualities of human breast milk to the smallest details.
+A good strategy to hold onto is looking for a product that would mimic breast milk as closely as possible.
+This will undeniably bring you to articles like this that compare products like Bobbie vs HiPP, which both strive to replicate the amazing qualities of human breast milk.

 Moreover, these formulas are also rich in vital nutrients and use organic ingredients, including bio-quality cow’s milk.
 So, which one should you try first?
 First, let’s focus on each of these formulas in detail to uncover their greatest qualities and possible drawbacks.